-Somewhere in the South Pacific there is an island shrouded in fog that is home to King Kong, the Eighth Wonder of the World, a place of wonder and terror that speaks to the child in all of us.
-In my mind there is no greater cinematic monster than Kong – keep your sparkly vampires and chainsaw toting psychopaths – because for me none can touch the power and majesty of Kong.
+Somewhere in the South Pacific, there is an island shrouded in fog that is home to King Kong, the Eighth Wonder of the World, a place of wonder and terror that speaks to the child in all of us.
+In my mind there is no greater cinematic monster than Kong – keep your sparkly vampires and chainsaw-toting psychopaths – because for me none can touch the power and majesty of Kong.
 So let’s journey back through the ages and take a look at the three films that gave us a girl, an ape, and an island.

-Note: In all fairness to that film the police and army somehow managed to lose track of the prehistoric Rhedasaurus in The Beast From 20,000 Fathoms, so maybe the concrete jungle is easier to get lost in than one would imagine.
+Note: In all fairness to that film, the police and army somehow managed to lose track of the prehistoric Rhedasaurus in The Beast From 20,000 Fathoms, so maybe the concrete jungle is easier to get lost in than one would imagine.

-Paramount should have realized that some stories could not be properly updated without straining the laws of credibility.
-We can buy a pilot of a bi-plane making a pass too close to the grasping arms of Kong but what the hell was the helicopter pilot in the ’76 version thinking when he got close enough for Kong to reach him?
+Paramount should have realized that some stories could not be properly updated without straining the laws of credibility, we can buy a pilot of a bi-plane making a pass too close to the grasping arms of Kong but what the hell was the helicopter pilot in the ’76 version thinking when he got close enough for Kong to reach him?
 How hard could it be to just hover out of reach and fill Kong full of lead – that guy ranks up there with the idiot chopper pilot in Roland Emmerich’s Godzilla who couldn’t shake the big lizard even when one of them couldn’t fly – needless to say hearing that Jackson was setting the film in the Thirties filled my heart with joy.

-Once we get to the island the differences become even more vast; In the 1933 version Carl Denham finds a massive wall – originally built for the 1927 Biblical epic The King of Kings – that cuts off the island’s native population from the rest of the island, in the 1976 remake the Petrox crew, led by Fred Wilson, find a village cut off from the rest of the island by a massive wall, a wall that looks like a leftover from Disney’s Polynesian resort. – while Peter Jackson shows us a massive wall that seemed to be part of an ancient ruin.
+Once we get to the island the differences become even more vast.
+In the 1933 version, Carl Denham finds a massive wall – originally built for the 1927 Biblical epic The King of Kings – that cuts off the island’s native population from the rest of the island, in the 1976 remake the Petrox crew, led by Fred Wilson, find a village cut off from the rest of the island by a massive wall, a wall that looks like a leftover from Disney’s Polynesian Resort. – while Peter Jackson shows us a massive wall that seemed to be part of an ancient ruin.
 All three walls of course raise the same question, “If you’re trying to keep out giant beasts, what’s with the big friggin’ door?”
-There is some back story for the Jackson version – stating that the big door may have been from a time when the people of the island were more at peace with the giant apes – but I don’t hold to theories that requires the audience to read up on movie’s backstory.
+There is some back story for the Jackson version – stating that the big door may have been from a time when the people of the island were more at peace with the giant apes – but I don’t hold to theories that require the audience to read up on movie’s backstory.
 So Jackson doesn’t get a pass on that one either.

 What all three films certainly don’t get a pass on is their portrayal of the island natives, which are all just varying degrees of unpleasantness.